On this page

 After collection, the eggs will be put into an incubator for a short time.
 Your eggs and sperm are brought together in our specialist laboratory.
 The eggs will be looked at the next day to see if fertilisation has occurred.
 They will then be kept in the incubator for up to six days from the day of egg collection.
 We monitor them and we will keep in touch with you to let you know when to attend for embryo replacement.

-Embryo replacement
+Embryo transfer

 Before this stage, we’ll have already discussed together how many embryos should be transferred.
 While transferring more embryos can increase the chance of pregnancy, it also raises the risk of a multiple pregnancy, which can lead to complications and a higher chance of losing one or all babies.
-To keep you and your baby safe, we usually transfer one embryo.

 The procedure itself is quick and virtually painless, similar to an internal examination.
 You won’t need to lie down afterwards and can return to normal activities (just avoid anything too strenuous).